mathiasbockwoldt/inf9380exam/README.md

-# inf9380exam
+# INF-9380 exam at UiO

-Exam stuff for INF9380 at UiO
+All necessary information are in report.pdf